atrbirkett/ArchMetadataExtractor/README.md

 Any contributions from the open-source community is always welcome.
 If you have ideas for improvements, bug fixes, or new features, please submit a pull request!

 ## Acknowledgments
-ArchMetadataExtractor is developed by Alexander Birkett and aims to promote best practices in archaeological data management and preservation.
+ArchMetadataExtractor is developed by Alexander Birkett.